dixinyue6-hash/CRISPR-FusionNet/README.md

 Model:Model frameworks for different encodings and ensemble models, including corresponding weight files.
 # Installation
+Requirement:
-Requirement:The deep spatio-temporal network was implemented using Python 3.10 with TensorFlow 2.16 backend.
+The deep spatio-temporal network was implemented using Python 3.10 with TensorFlow 2.16 backend.